NASA-IMPACT/veda-jh-environments/docs/2i2c_singleuser_image.md

 1. If you haven't already [clone DS's fork](https://github.com/developmentseed/infrastructure/) of [2i2c's insfrastructure repo](https://github.com/2i2c-org/infrastructure)

 2. In `config/clusters/nasa-veda/common.values.yaml` you'll see the `singleuser` image block and tags.
-Update the tag with the `sha` from the last step and put in a [PR similar to this older example](https://github.com/2i2c-org/infrastructure/pull/2981/files)
+Update the tag with the `sha` from the last step.
+Also update the sha in the `image` key located at `profile_options.image.options.pangeo.kubespawner_override.image`.
+Probably best to refer to a past [PR over here](https://github.com/2i2c-org/infrastructure/pull/3106/files)

-3. Since we don't have an accessible k8s cluster to play with these new images it's best to explicitly ask in the PR to 2i2c update https://staging.nasa-veda.2i2c.cloud/ first so we can play with it and then if all looks good we can alert them to promote it to https://nasa-veda.2i2c.cloud/
+3. Since we don't have an accessible k8s cluster to play with the best option is to use the existing hub's "Other" option where we can try out our custom image by referring to it.
+Then to doubley make sure things work we can explicitly as in PR for 2i2c to update https://staging.nasa-veda.2i2c.cloud/ first so we can play with it and then if all looks good we can alert them to promote it to https://nasa-veda.2i2c.cloud/

 4. After the PR is in we drink some coffee and wait for 2i2c to do the work